Brismuth-Apps-LLC/bulk-texter-lite/README.md

 #### Google Analytics Tracking
 * Contact information and messages are NOT collected.
 * None of the information collected can be linked to your account or person, and the collected information is only used to improve the application.
-* Data collected: an event each time the popup is shown, and an event each time the popup button is clicked, which includes the "to" count.
+* Data collected: an event each time the popup is shown, and an event each time the popup button is clicked, which includes the "to" count and the delay interval.
 An event each time a message is successfully sent via the extension.

 ### Get support or report an issue
 https://github.com/brismuth/google-voice-bulk-texter/blob/master/support.md